 He moved to London to become a full-time comic in 2009, and March 2010 saw his fourth solo show at the Magners' Glasgow Comedy Festival, entitled 'Neil McFarlane is Still in Search of a USP'.
 In 2013 he performed 'Neil McFarlane's First Period' at the Bath Comedy Festival and the Brighton Fringe.

-Regarding non stand-up experience, in March 2008 as an actor Neil played role of Sandy Johnstone in 'Death of a Critic', a play by Keir McAllister produced at the Ramshorn Theatre as part of the Glasgow International Comedy Festival. ('Really rather good'.
+Regarding his acting experience, Neil played the role of Sandy Johnstone in 'Death of a Critic', a play by Keir McAllister produced at the Ramshorn Theatre as part of the Glasgow International Comedy Festival. ('Really rather good'.
 ROBERT DAWSON SCOTT, THE TIMES).
-Since school, his acting experience has covered Shakespeare, comic monologues and sketches, a satirical revue and comedy play with music at consecutive Edinburgh festivals, and a range of acting across all media including broadcast commercials, as well as a modicum of corporate voice-over and presenting work.
+Overall his acting experience has covered Shakespeare, comic monologues and sketches, a satirical revue and comedy play with music at consecutive Edinburgh festivals, and a range of acting across all media including broadcast commercials, as well as a modicum of corporate voice-over and presenting work.
 He's also contributed to Fred MacAulay's show on BBC Radio Scotland, not to mention the 'Alternative Sandwich Show' for SubCity Radio in Glasgow.

-Neil McFarlane is represented by Mirth Control and available to support, compère or headline; and for corporate work, acting jobs, presenting and any conceivable radio & television punditry.
+Neil McFarlane is available to support, compère or headline; and for corporate work, acting jobs, presenting and any conceivable radio & television punditry.
 He's had all his jabs and frequently keeps his clothes on.
 Allow him gently to divert you from the horrific truth of your own existential plight and occasionally use the word 'seepage'.

 'Really rather good'.
 ROBERT DAWSON SCOTT, THE TIMES